Thursday, September 18, 2025

 Several factors affect sleep calorie burn: body weight (heavier people burn more), muscle mass (more muscle means higher burn rate), age (metabolism typically slows with age), and overall health.
 Focus on improving sleep quality rather than comparing numbers.

-Sprinting Calories Burned Calculator
+Plank Calories Burned Calculator